francisjxmes/rock-paper-scissors-lizard-spock/README.md

 * Engaging color scheme: Different colors for each option make the game fun and visually stimulating.
 * Clear game mechanics: The score, tries left, and player choices are always visible, making it easy to follow each round.

+### User Stories

+The following user stories guided the development of this project:

+1. **Player Move Selection**
+As a player, I want to select a move (rock, paper, scissors, lizard, spock) so that I can actively participate in the game.

+2. **Random Computer Move**
+As a player, I want the computer to make a random move so that each round is fair and unpredictable.

+3. **Score Tracking**
+As a player, I want to see the current score and number of tries left so that I can track my progress and performance.

+4. **Round Result Feedback**
+As a player, I want a message showing whether I won, lost, or tied each round so I know the outcome immediately.

+5. **Game Restart**
+As a player, I want to restart the game so that I can play again from the beginning without refreshing the page.

+6. **Input Validation**
+As a player, I want the game to handle invalid input gracefully so that the game does not break if a choice is missing or invalid.

+7. **Clear Interface and Navigation**
+As a player, I want the game interface to be clear and easy to interact with so that I can use it without confusion.

 ### JavaScript Testing

 **Tool Used:** [JSHint](https://jshint.com/)